 Want to live and eat sustainably but not sure where to start?
 In the second post in the Fork in the Road Sustainability Series we’ll explore what food sustainability is, what it means to each person, and how you can implement simple shifts to be a more sustainable eater.

 Sustainability; a word that is at once overused and not discussed enough.

 Because there is not one definition of sustainable nutrition, a sustainable diet can mean many things to many people.
-While one person’s definition of food sustainability may mean reducing food waste, buying humane animal products and purchasing products mindfully, another’s definition may be eliminating all animal foods, eating only organic and buying strictly local/seasonal.
+One person’s definition of food sustainability may mean reducing food waste, buying humane animal products and purchasing products mindfully.
+Another’s may be eliminating all animal foods, eating only organic and buying strictly local/seasonal.
 Neither person’s definition is wrong and each has defined a lifestyle that makes them feel confident about their food decisions and their impact on the environment.